davidmarkclements/fast-redact/readme.md

 remove `undefined` properties.

 Setting `censor` to a function will cause `fast-redact` to invoke it with the original value.
-Funciton return will be used as redacted value.
+The output of the `censor` function sets the redacted value.
 Please note that asynchronous functions are not supported.

 #### `serialize` – `Function | Boolean` – `(JSON.stringify)`